Memorandum D10-15-12: Interpretation of Tariff Item 9986.00.00 – Religious Articles

 Scapulars

-50. Chaplets are beads strung together and used for counting prayers.
-They are used by various religions and may each have their own design.
-Chaplets may have devotional medals, crosses, crucifixes, or tassels attached to them.
+41. Chaplets, also called chapelets or prayer beads, are a series of beads or knots strung together and used for counting prayers.
+They are used by various religions and may each have their own design, number and pattern of beads or knots.
+They may have devotional medals, crosses, crucifixes, or tassels attached to them.

-54. Kits consisting of all the necessary articles and materials required to assemble a rosary, for example beads, string, medals, crosses, and crucifixes, qualify for the benefits of the tariff item.
+42. Kits consisting of all the necessary articles and materials required to assemble a chaplet, for example beads, string, medals, crosses, and crucifixes, are eligible for tariff item 9986.00.00.

-55. The Roman Catholic Church recognizes rosaries in the form of bracelets provided they can be used to count a whole rosary.
+44. Rosaries in the form of bracelets are eligible for tariff item 9986.00.00, provided they can be used to count a whole Rosary prayer.

 Scroll sets

-- (i) Wooden rollers around which the scroll is rolled;
+- Wooden rollers around which the scroll is rolled;

-- (ii) Ties used to bind the two sides of the scroll together;
+- Ties used to bind the two sides of the scroll together;

-- (iii) A cloth (mantle), metal or wooden box used to cover the scroll;
+- A cloth (mantle), metal or wooden box used to cover the scroll;

-- (iv) the crown (Keter) used to "top" the covered pair of wooden rollers (Maklot);
+- the crown (Keter) used to "top" the covered pair of wooden rollers (Maklot);

-- (v) The breast plate (Tzit) to hang over the mantle or wooden box;
+- The breast plate (Tzit) to hang over the mantle or wooden box;

-- (vi) The pointer (Yad) used to track the text;
+- The pointer (Yad) used to track the text;

-- (vii) Headpieces used to cap the ends of the wooden rollers;
+- Headpieces used to cap the ends of the wooden rollers;

-- (viii) The cloth on which the scroll is laid.
+- The cloth on which the scroll is laid.

 Chanukah candlesticks